Green Screen Portraits for Senior Photos & More!

 Green Screen Photo Composites

 My favorites are when I’ve created fantasy images of children and high school seniors.
-It’s really fun to create something that goes great with their interests and ideas.
+It’s fun to create something that goes great with their interests and ideas.